zaboople/essay/Software/GitForAveragePeople.md

     git pull --ff-only;
     git merge origin/master;

-**Rebase is the question - "No" is the answer.** Crazy people love rebase, because rebase allows you to _rewrite history_, and that's just toooo cool.
-Keep in mind that before Git, nobody even _considered_ rewriting history, usually because they couldn't if they wanted to.
+**Rebase is the question - "No" is the answer.** Crazy people love rebase, because rebase allows you to _rewrite history_, and that's just so, so cool.
+Keep in mind that before Git, nobody even _considered_ rewriting history, usually because they couldn't if they wanted to, and also because they didn't care.
 Anyhow, a crazy person reviewing your merge/pull request will say, "There's a punctuation error in this commit message.
 You need to rebase and correct it."
 So you try rebasing, and git starts fighting you, and pretty soon you realize there's only one way to get this to work: Force push.
 Wait, hold on: Force push is a capital offense around here - no can do!
 There's a way around this, so read on.

 ## The Joy of Squashing

 Let's say production just broke.
 Your first question is, "What changed?"
 Good question, so you look in the commit history, and unbeknownst to you, the actual change is in there with a helpful commit message, but it's timestamped as 2 weeks ago.
 Well, that can't be it then, can it?
 This broke today, not two weeks ago.
-No, actually, when you merge, you merge _histories_, so what was *merged* today *looks* like it changed two weeks ago.
+No, actually, when you merge, you merge _histories_, so what was merged today *looks* like it changed two weeks ago.
 What?
 Huh?
 Yep.

 Worse yet, the change may have happened across several commits as someone try-try-tried again, and those commits are interspersed with the histories of _other_ people's work that was happening in _other_ branches that were merged into master at various _other_ times.
 Wait, come again?
 What?
 Ugh.